datenliebe/kirby-sitemap/README.md

 ### Multilingual Sitemap

 For multilingual sites, the plugin automatically includes alternate language URLs in the sitemap.
-Each page entry will have an `<xhtml:link>` tag pointing to its translations.
+Each page entry will have a `<xhtml:link>` tag pointing to its translations.

 #### Example Output for Multilingual Sites